 Sponsors of the conference included: Nielsen and Multicultural Radio Broadcasting, Inc., and industry partners: the Association of National Advertisers and the Advertising Education Foundation.

 The Asian American Advertising Federation (3AF) is a national trade organization comprised of Asian American advertising agencies, Asian market advertisers, Asian media companies, and other industry specialists.
 Its mission is to grow the Asian American advertising and marketing industry, raise public awareness of the importance of the Asian American community and further professionalism within the industry.
-Information on the 3AF is available at www.3af.org.
+More information about the 3AF is available at www.www.3af.org.